5 Effective Prevention for Hand Foot and Mouth Diseases

 - If swallowing and eating are painful, consume soft meals like mashed potatoes, yogurt, and soups.
 Avoid foods and beverages that are spicy, acidic, or hot.

 - Take over-the-counter pain relievers such as paracetamol or ibuprofen to relieve a sore throat and fever.
 Children under 16 years old shouldn’t receive aspirin.

-- If you have mouth ulcers, gargling with warm, salty water can help you feel better.
+- Gargling warm, salty water can help you feel better if you have mouth ulcers.
 Young children shouldn’t use this because it’s crucial to avoid swallowing the combination.

 - Use oral gels, rinses, or sprays instead of antibiotics to treat mouth ulcers; these are sold in pharmacies but are not advisable, and some aren’t safe for small children.
 Consult your pharmacist for guidance, and read the directions before using these products.

 You should keep your child out of nursery or school until they feel better.
 Adults should avoid working until they feel better if they have the disorder.
 Other remedies include: